Elcris1/Elcris1/README.md

 ### Hi there 👋
 My name is Eloi and I am from Spain although I am able to speak fluent english.
-I'm stll studying Computer engineering but I've been working on differents projects mainly focused on HTML, SCSS, Typescript, Angular and Ionic.
+I'm stll studying Computer Science and I've been working on differents projects mainly focused on HTML, SCSS, Typescript, Angular and Ionic.

 ### What have I done something about
 - Angular 9+